Key Takeaways

 If you’re struggling to recall past events and it’s negatively affecting your life in any way, know that help is available.
 A therapist can help you process trauma and learn new ways of managing uncomfortable emotions related to past experiences.

 With Rula, you’ll have access to a therapist-matching platform that can help you find a provider who takes your insurance and can help you meet your mental health goals.
-Plus, we work with more than 9,000 providers, so we can help you find someone who can meet with you from the comfort of your home as early as this week.
+Plus, we work with more than 10,000 providers, so we can help you find someone who can meet with you from the comfort of your home as soon as tomorrow.

 More From Rula